Vannars/portfolio-project/README.md

 ===================MY PROVIDED API API.JS=================================================== The following commands can be used when running on a localhost:

-For accessing all the REVIEWS data - curl.exe -X GET http://localhost:8000/api/reviews
+node.For accessing all the REVIEWS data - curl.exe -X GET http://localhost:8000/api/reviews

 For accessing review data by id (the number at the end) -